hardeep-sudo/K8s-deployment-using-Helm-Charts/README.md

 # K8s-deployment-using-Helm-Charts

-# First we need to switch to uat kubernetes context
+# First we need to switch to uat environment
 ```kubectl config use-context uat```

 # Run below command to check the namespaces in UAT.